-(2) Distribute minutes to all members; the affected FSH's; the Chairperson, Executive Safety Council; and the Director, SMAO.
+(2) Distribute minutes to all members; the Chairperson, Executive Safety Council; and the Director, SMAO.

 - (3) Process official correspondence for the committee as needed. - d.
 Other members of the IRC shall: - (1) Be cognizant of all matters pertaining to radiation safety at LaRC.
 This is chiefly, but not entirely, achieved by attending the committee meetings and participating in the decisions made by the committee. - (2) Serve on ad-hoc committees appointed by the Chairperson, when necessary.